-The very late-maturing, high-yielding vine is sensitive to frost, prone to both mildews and relatively resistant to Botrytis, It has very small berries with thick, dark blue shells.
+The very late-ripening, high-yielding vine is sensitive to frost, prone to both mildews and relatively resistant to Botrytis, She has very small berries with thick, dark blue shells.
 These yield extra-rich, acid and tannin-stressed red wines tobacco flavor and aging potential.
 According to popular opinion, the strong alcoholic wine attests such consistency that "you can carry it home in a handkerchief" .
 The variety is grown mainly in the southwest of the country in the Strumatal.
-The acreage in 2010 was 1,580 hectares, with a strong decline (in 2000 it was 3,804 hectares).
+The acreage in 2010 was 1,580 hectares with a strong decline (in 2000 it was 3,804 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)